KatherineMEnright/BlancheAmes/README.md

        attribution="Blanche Ames Papers, 1860-1961; MC 193, folder 5.
 Schlesinger Library, Radcliffe Institute, Harvard University." url="Contraceptive Vote.jpg">

 Blanche was also closely involved with the New England Hospital for Women and Children and became its President in 1941.
-Founded in ?, with the goal of...training for women physicians, access for healthcare for women.
+The Hospital was founded on July 1, 1862 by <span eid="Q276312"> Marie Zakrzewska </span>, with the goal of training women physicians and improving access to healthcare for women.
 The letter displayed on the right...shows her commitment to the Hospital's founding principle of primarily hiring and training women doctors.
 Indeed, Blanche led a fundraising campaign to ensure that...this could continue.
 Her folders...also include annual reports of the New England Hospital dating back to 18??, which in themselves represent a remarkable archive of women in medical science in America.

 <param ve-image
        fit="contain"